Undergraduate course information

 The UTS Student Centres are both the initial and primary point of contact for all students.
 Students should deal with the student centres in all matters affecting their studies.
 This includes enrolment, exemptions, timetable matters, examination and assessment, as well as a wide range of student administration procedures.

-For specific UTS: Health information, students should contact the UTS Building 10 Student Centre.
+For specific Health information, students should contact the UTS Building 10 Student Centre.
 Opening hours vary during session.

 Building 10 Student Centre